This post may contain affiliate links. Please read our disclosure policy.

-These Italian-style Zucchini Boats are stuffed with sausage, marinara, and melty mozzarella.
+These Italian-style Stuffed Zucchini Boats are filled with sausage, marinara, and melty mozzarella.
 Kids love them because they taste like pizza!
+And you’re going to love them too because they’re a low carb dinner that helps you use up your zucchini harvest.

 stuffed zucchini boats with a fork